See http://www.nps.gov/glac/ for

 not at a fast pace, it took me 8 hours to complete this hike

 [didn't do Grinnell Glacier Overlook sidetrip].
-If you don't

-From the Chalet, it is 3.5 miles and 2200 feet down to the
+From the chalet, it is 3.5 miles and 2200 feet down to the

 Going-to-the-Sun Road (where you can catch the free park shuttle